-- SURE becomes an Evidence and Guidance Collaborating Centre for the Health Development Agency (later part of NICE - the National Institute for Health and Clinical Excellence).
+- SURE becomes an Evidence and Guidance Collaborating Centre for the Health Development Agency (later part of NICE - the National Institute for Health and Care Excellence).

 - The first Mental Health Research Bulletin is produced for the Welsh Assembly Government.

 - The Welsh Child Protection Systematic Review group publishes the first systematic reviews in this area.

 - NSPCC information leaflets are produced using findings to provide advice to child health professionals.

 - SURE publishes two major methodology reviews with NICE.